 • Home

-The Argyle Street is this year's winner.
+The Argyle Street ash, winner of the 2025 Tree of the Year award.
 Credit: Douglas Crawford/Tree Wise Urban Forestry

 The Argyle Street ash has walked off with this year’s UK Tree of the Year award.